PolymagicYang/MOESI/report.md

     The detailed reason behind these specific timing is in the write race analysis section.
 * Valid -> Invalid
 The invalidation process is happened at the negative edge when there is need to invalidate.
-The bus will call the the state_transition function to invalidate the cache line except for the sender, and the cache doesn't have actions at the negative edge, so it avoids the conflicts.
+The bus will call the the state_transition function defined by the cache_if to invalidate the cache line except for the sender, and the cache doesn't have actions at the negative edge, so it avoids the conflicts.
 ###### Write race analysis
 When the cache initiates a write request, it must group the **memory access requests** with **broadcast requests** in a single burst request.
 While a cache is awaiting a response from the memory, there's a chance it may receive a notification that the cache line it is waiting for has been invalidated, indicating that the memory location has been overwritten by other caches.
 This process is regulated through sequential memory execution, where the memory serves all requests in a First-In, First-Out (FIFO) order.
 Therefore, a cache that attempts to write to the memory and occupies the bus later has the capability to overwrite the value at the same location for all previous write accesses.
 Since this cache occupies the bus later, it holds the final authority to invalidate other caches and maintain its validity.
 Grouping requests into a single burst request is crucial to prevent the sequencing of memory access requests from overlapping, otherwise, if an early write operation is announced to other caches but executed later, it could mistakenly overwrite a newer write operation from other caches.